-The metrics that interest your C-Suite are very specific — But you’re probably not reporting it
+The metrics that interest your C-Suite are very specific — but you’re probably not reporting them

 The old way: To justify CX investment is to use traditional CX metrics

 Each year, Customer Experience executives submit budget requests for their planned CX initiatives for the coming year.
 In justifying their requests, they use terminology associated with the favoured CX metrics for their business.
 These could be increases to customer satisfaction (CSAT), net promoter score (NPS), customer effort score (CES) or any other CX metrics their company favours.

 Whilst the CX executives are focused on CX metrics, the CEO and C-suite are more interested in the top-level business outcomes like revenue, customer numbers and improved profitability.